Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

-Whenever you tell someone you are traveling to Mexico, they will immediately ask you if it is safe.
+Whenever you tell someone you are traveling to Mexico, they immediately ask if it is safe.

-Cancun is the most visited city in Mexico, and officials work hard to keep visitors safe.
+Cancun is Mexico’s most visited city, and the local authorities work hard to keep visitors safe.

-Despite that, crime in Cancun is a problem in certain areas of the city.
-Keep reading to learn about crime in Cancun and what are the areas that you must avoid, such as Tres Reyes, Bonfil, and others that you can read about here below.
+Despite that, crime in Cancun is a problem, at least in some parts of the city.
+Keep reading to learn about crime and the places to avoid in Cancun, including Tres Reyes, Bonfil, and others you can read about below.

 Are There Cartels in Cancun?